vinodprakash/rbook/content.md

 # Content

-This book gives a description about rails-api provider and api-consumer
+1. First lets discuss about rails-api provider and api-consumer